 Is it Safe to Travel in Costa Rica?

 That being said, you are still traveling in a foreign country and you shouldn’t let your guard down!
 It is important to take basic personal safety precautions at all times.
+And of course, always use common sense.

 Traveling with a Reputable Travel Agency like My Costa Rica